 On November 22, 2016, the SEC issued Memorandum Circular No. 19, Series of 2016 (the "Circular") on the Code of Corporate Governance for Publicly-Listed Companies ("CG for PLCs"), which Code took effect on January 1, 2017.
-The Circular required listed companies to submit to SEC on or before May 31, 2017 an amended or new Manual which should take into account the CG for

-PLCs.
-Conformably with the Circular, the Company formally approved and adopted an amended or new Manual on May 9, 2017.
-As a consequence of the adoption of the amended or new Manual, the Board reorganized its committees.
+The Circular required listed companies to submit to SEC on or before May 31, 2017 an Amended/New Manual which should take into account the CG for PLCs.
+Conformably with the Circular, the Company formally approved and adopted an Amended/New Manual on May 9, 2017.
+Consequently, the Board reorganized its committees.
 While the CG for PLCs provides for four (4) committees: Corporate Governance Committee, Audit Committee, Board Risk Oversight Committee, and Related Party Transaction Committee, the Board, considering the Company's size, risk profile and operations, apart from the Executive Committee, established only the following three (3) committees:

 - Audit and Risk Oversight Committee, which is tasked to perform the functions of the Audit, Board Risk Oversight and Related Party Transactions Committees.
 This committee was formerly known as the Audit Committee; - (2) Corporate Governance Committee, which is mandated to assist the Board in the performance of its corporate governance responsibilities, including, among others, the duty to pre-screen and shortlist all candidates nominated to become a member of the Board.
-This committee took over the functions of the Nomination and Hearing Committee; and - (3) Executive Compensation Committee, which is tasked among others to establish a formal and transparent procedure for developing a policy on executive remuneration and for fixing remunerations packages of corporate officers and directors.
+This committee assumed the functions of the Nomination and Hearing Committee; and - (3) Executive Compensation Committee, which is tasked among others to establish a formal and transparent procedure for developing a policy on executive remuneration and for fixing remunerations packages of corporate officers and directors.